Welcome to Lima, the capital and largest city with 10 million people.

 Depart from Miami to Lima, Peru’s capital.
 Upon your arrival you will be met by Rustic Pathways staff and transported to a comfortable hotel in one of Lima’s nicest neighborhoods.

 Welcome to your first day in Peru.
-After a continental breakfast it is off to the airport to catch a one hour flight to Cuzco, the old Incan capital located high in the Andes Mountains.
+After a continental breakfast it is off to the airport to catch a one hour flight to Cusco, the old Incan capital located high in the Andes Mountains.

-Once we arrive in Cuzco, we will jump on a private bus and be transported to Ollantaytambo, located in the heart of the famous Sacred Valley.
+Once we arrive in Cusco, we will jump on a private bus and be transported to Ollantaytambo, located in the heart of the famous Sacred Valley.
 One of the few remaining towns where locals still live in houses made by the Incas, Ollantaytambo is referred to as the “Living city of the Incas.”
 The town is also home to an important fortress built by the Incan Empire.

 The group will wake early before taking the scenic train ride along the Urubamba River.
 Arriving in the small town of Aguas Calientes, you will spend the remainder of the day hiking through the cloud forest, strolling through the local market or visiting the Machu Picchu museum.